Statistikk innhold

 In new tables with figures back to 2019 more detailed information is given on the sanction with the classification variable «subtype of sanction».
 The subtypes include various special conditions, loss of rights and conditional fines.
 Where a sanction has several subtypes, a subtype is set according to the following ranking:

-• Youth supervision is not a separate type of punishment but can be given as a transfer to mediation service or set as a special condition for other sanctions.
+• Youth supervision (discontinued as a separate subtype from the statistical year 2024) is not a separate type of punishment but can be given as a transfer to mediation service or set as a special condition for other sanctions.
 In content and process, juvenile follow-up is similar to youth sentence (the Mediation Service Act, Chapter IV), but with a shorter implementation time and less intrusive measures as part of the youth plan.
+In legislative amendments that came into force on 1 September 2024, the possibility to set youth supervision as a condition for conditional waiver of prosecution or conditional prison sentences was taken away.

 • Drug-treatment program under court control (ND) is a special condition that can be given with a conditional sentence.
 In order to be sentenced to ND, the convicted person must be considered drug-addicted and have committed a crime due to, or to finance, illegal drug-use.
 The court follows up the convicted person through the execution of the sentence and controls the progression in the rehabilitation.